masc-ucsc/docs/docs/pyrope/07-typesystem.md

 same field appears twice.

-An issue with mixin is when more than one bundle has the `init` method.
+An issue with mixin is when more than one bundle has the `set` method.
 If the bundles are concatenated with `...` and error is triggered, if the bundles are concatenated with `++` the methods are overrided when declared with `var`.
 Neither is the expected solution.
 A smaller issue with mixins is that